New program to diversify corporate boards gets backing by Seattle-area companies

 Although James Williams, managing director of the Seattle office of Perkins Coie, had been considering ways to boost Black board membership for some time, the murder of George Floyd last year “galvanized” him to “get this off the ground,” said spokesperson Justin Cole.
 Williams, who is Black, collaborated with Stewart Landefeld, a Perkins partner who works closely with corporate boards.

+In addition to support from Perkins Coie, co-founders of the Black Boardroom Initiative include Keith Matthews, general counsel of the Bill and Melinda Gates Foundation, Michael Parham, general counsel of RealNetworks, and Patrick Ogawa, managing director of the Seattle office of Deloitte.

-In addition to Amazon, Microsoft and Starbucks, the initiative also has support from F5, RealNetworks, Zillow and Deloitte.
+The initiative also has support from Deloitte, F5 and Zillow.
 Its initial focus is Washington state companies, with plans to expand outside the state in the future.

 Ines Jurcevic, an assistant professor at the University of Washington Evans School of Public Policy & Governance and an expert in diversity management, said efforts to promote high-level diversity are significant.

-Note: This story has been updated to include additional information the creation and sponsorship of the Black Boardroom Initiative.